USEPA/RAQSAPI/cran-comments.Rmd

 # cran-comments for RAQSAPI
 ## RAQSAPI 2.0.5
+  - aqs_isavailable no longer accepts the return_header parameter, this function just returns a tibble and not a AQS_Data Mart_APIv2 object.
   - fixed an issue where the duration parameter was being ignored in aqs_sampledata_by_* functions.
   - add note to aqs_sampledurations function about not returning calculated